-EMS 102 MEDICO-LEGAL ASPECTS OF EMERGENCY CARE (1T) 1 credit PREREQUISITE: As required by program.
+EMS 102 MEDICO-LEGAL ASPECTS OF EMERGENCY CARE (1T)

-This course is designed for students planning to enter a health sciences profession.
+This course is designed for students planning to enter

+a health sciences profession.
 The course introduces students to classification of laws, the Alabama Medical Practice Act, the Alabama Good Samaritan Act, state legislation affecting health related professionals, the concept of "standard of care", medical liability, and areas of potential medical liability and protection.
 Upon course completion, students should have an understanding of laws relating to patient care, areas of potential liability, and medical liability protection for health professionals.